MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-02-writing-code.md

 ---
-title: Python in Visual Studio tutorial step 2, write and run code
+title: Python in Visual Studio tutorial Step 2, write and run code
 titleSuffix: ""
-description: Step 2 of a core walkthrough of Python capabilities in Visual Studio that demonstrates how to edit code and run a project. ms.date: 03/04/2024 ms.topic: tutorial
+description: Step 2 of a core walkthrough of Python capabilities in Visual Studio that demonstrates how to edit code and run a project. ms.date: 03/12/2024 ms.topic: tutorial
 author: cwebster-99
 ms.author: cowebster